Dominic Smith Player Props: Nationals vs. Astros

 Dominic Smith At The Plate

+- In 64.5% of his 62 games this season, Smith has picked up at least one hit.
+He's also had 18 multi-hit games.

-- In 61 games played this year, he has homered in only two of them.
+- In 62 games played this season, he has hit a homer in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.